Jewish Outdoor, Food & Environmental Education

 - Meet outstanding seasoned and emerging leaders in the JOFEE field, including the new JOFEE Fellows and other early-career professionals and educators

 JOFEE events are opportunities for the public to engage with and support the very intensive work happening in the field of Jewish outdoor, food, and environmental education.
-Not everyone can be a Jewish food educator, or run environmental programs at their local day school, or be a Jewish farmer – but everyone can be inspired by short-term immersive experiences that motivate their ongoing engagement with JOFEE programs in their home communities.
+From veterans to newcomers, everyone can be inspired by short-term immersive experiences that motivate their ongoing engagement with JOFEE programs in their home communities.
 JOFEE events cultivate a community of advocates and change-makers, who are the base for raising the awareness and the funds that will enable the JOFEE field to transform what it means to be Jewish in the 21st century.